zendesk/maxwell/docs/docs/producers.md

 Your custom producer will likely require configuration properties as well.
 For that, use the `custom_producer.*` property namespace.
 Those properties will be exposed to your producer via `MaxwellConfig.customProducerProperties`.

 Custom producer factory and producer examples can be found here: [https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/producerfactory](https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/producerfactory)

+# Topic substitution

+Some producers may be given a template string from which they dynamically generate a topic (or whatever their equivalent of a kafka topic is).
+Subsitutions are enclosed in by `%{}`.
+The following substitutions are available:

+- `%{database}`
+- `%{table}`
+- `%{type}` (insert/update/delete)

+Topic substituion is available in the following producers:

+- Kakfa, for topics
+- Redis, for channels
+- Nats, for subject heirarchies